 • Flexible spaces – Jorge highlighted the need for flexible spaces within train designs, which can be adapted to the varying demands of passengers at different times;

-Fabian Küster, representing the European Cyclists’ Federation, highlighted the importance of addressing both hardware (rolling stock, stations) and software (communication, policies) to enhance bike carriage.
+Fabian Küster, representing the European Cyclists’ Federation, highlighted the importance of addressing both hardware (rolling stock, stations) and software (communication, policies) solutions to enhance bike carriage.
 Alessandro Vannucchi from Hitachi provided insights into modular train designs that increase storage flexibility for luggage and bicycles, improving both passenger comfort and accessibility.

 The workshop featured best practices from Switzerland, Denmark, Belgium, Italy, and other countries.
 These case studies revealed strategies for improving bicycle integration, such as: